raspberrypilearning/s2-starter-cc/en/step_1.md

 You can watch the animation as a group or on your own.

-Either read the text or, if you’ve got access to sound, you can also listen to a narration of the text.

 Tick off the activity when you have completed it.

 <iframe src="https://scratch.mit.edu/projects/325793079/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>